 Stainless Steel Micro- Mesh Gutter Guard

 Gutter Guard by Gutterglove, one of the more advanced mesh type of gutter protection systems on the market, claims to keep out all debris — including sand — and that you will never have a clogged gutter or downspout again.
 Made from a super fine stainless steel mesh (8,100 holes per square inch), and a hardened anodized aluminum frame, Gutterglove slides under the roof shingles and fastens to the front lip of your existing gutter.
 Gutterglove is also widely used on rainwater collection systems due to its ability to filter out all debris from the gutters before the rainwater flows to the rain collection tanks.
 The cost of Gutterglove is between $2,500 and $5,000 installed on an average size, single story home.
-However, for DIY’rs or those who prefer to hire their own contractor, the product is also available on Amazon under the Raptor Gutter Guard brand and sells for under $3 per foot!
+However, for DIY’rs who plan to install their own gutter guards or those who prefer to hire their own contractor, the product is also available on Amazon under the Raptor Gutter Guard brand and sells for under $3 per foot!